-- Teen killed in road accident as quad bike collides with machineryA young man has been killed in a road accident in Co Limerick.
+- Motorcyclist (55) killed in collision with car this afternoonA motorcyclist has been killed in a road accident in Cork this afternoon.

 The Irish Times